CurveDocs/curve-docs/docs/lending/contracts/oracle-overview.md

     ---

-    EMA oracle for collateral tokens using **a single Curve pool to fetch the price oracle, which is then adjusted by the rate of a vault**.
+    EMA oracle for collateral tokens using **a single Curve pool to fetch the price oracle, which is then adjusted by the redemption rate of a vault**.

     [:octicons-arrow-right-24: `CryptoFromPoolVault`](./cryptofrompoolvault.md)